forthtemple/openworlddart/readme.md

 some shaders like water, fire, flares, skymat, smoke

 *Multi player*.
+Demos include multi player though not built into the gaming engine.
+Has a client class with sessions and player info but the actual game play is specific for each demo
+Very simple and just broadcasts a logged in players  position and turn and a player action like 'wave'.
+Also allows chat and whos one.
+The server side is written in php with mysql .
+Possibly in the future could write game server in flutter

-  - just position, turn and who, and simple actions eg way also speech - php
+and who, and simple actions eg way

-hotloading
+       also speech - php

+*Hotloading*
+Demos include hotloading function where everything you put in that hotload function will be reloaded.
+Eg a set of grass objects

 -demos made with blender modelling tool
   -mesh editing, animations, texturing in blender